‘The Young And The Restless’ Spoilers For The Week Of September 23: Mariah Meets Amanda

-The Young and the Restless spoilers for the week of September 23 brings an action-packed week filled with craziness for the Newmans as Victor is still alive.
-Plus, Amanda makes her way through town and meets Mariah while Billy gets professional help.
+The Young and the Restless spoilers for the week of September 23 bring an action-packed week filled with craziness for the Newmans, as Victor is still alive.
+Plus, Amanda makes her way through town and meets Mariah, while Billy gets professional help.

 Nikki’s (Melody Thomas Scott) plan doesn’t go as expected, according to SheKnows Soaps.
 She lets Victor (Eric Braeden) know that Adam (Mark Grossman) is far more devious than they previously realized, and Adam framed Victoria (Amelia Heinle) for Victor’s demise.